rohan-sawhney/fcpw/README.md

 target_include_directories(YOUR_TARGET PUBLIC ${FCPW_ENOKI_INCLUDES})
 ```

 to include *FCPW* in your project.
-Then, simply
+Then, simply add

 ```
 #include <fcpw/fcpw.h>